heiko-hotz/live-api-fc-prompt-optimiser/README.md

 Check `runs/` directory for detailed results and analysis.

+## 📚 Technical Documentation

+For comprehensive technical details, implementation specifics, and advanced usage:

+📖 **[TECHNICAL.md](TECHNICAL.md)** - Complete technical documentation including:
+- Detailed architecture and implementation specifics
+- Audio processing pipeline details
+- Optimization engine internals
+- Standalone testing and debugging modes
+- Advanced configuration examples
+- File format specifications
+- Development and contributing guidelines

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## ⚠️ Disclaimer

+This is a personal project by Heiko Hotz to explore Gemini capabilities and agent interoperability.
+Suggestions and feedback are welcome via Issues or Pull Requests.

+**This project is developed independently and does not reflect the views or efforts of Google.**